AT&T follows T-Mobile US with more frequent device upgrades

-NEW YORK (Reuters) - AT&T Inc customers will be able to upgrade phones once a year instead of waiting two years under a new option that involves monthly device payments as AT&T defends itself against challenges from T-Mobile US.
+NEW YORK (Reuters) - AT&T Inc (T.N) said on Tuesday that it plans to allow its customers to make annual device upgrades and pay via monthly installment plans to compete with a similar option from smaller rival T-Mobile US TMUS.N.

-AT&T’s latest offering, which will not require upfront device fees, comes as the No. 2 U.S. mobile provider strives to regain the market share it has been losing to market leader Verizon Wireless, and to fight back against tougher competition from smaller rivals like fourth-ranked T-Mobile US.
+AT&T, the No. 2 U.S. mobile provider, is under pressure to improve its subscriber numbers as it loses market share to bigger rival Verizon Wireless, and smaller rivals like T-Mobile have started to compete more aggressively for its customers.

-Verizon Wireless, a venture of Verizon Communications and Vodafone Group Plc, is also expected to launch a similar offer in August, according to a Droid Life blog report.
+Market leader Verizon Wireless, a venture of Verizon Communications (VZ.N) and Vodafone Group Plc (VOD.L), is also expected to offer a similar option to its customers in August, according to a Droid Life blog report.
 Verizon Wireless declined to comment.

-Shares in T-Mobile US fell 3.8 percent and shares in No. 3 U.S. mobile provider Sprint Corp fell 3.6 percent after the news on Tuesday.
+Starting on July 26, AT&T customers could pay monthly installments for their phones or tablet computers and trade in their device for a new one every year.
+This compares with its previous requirement to stick with the same device for about two years in exchange for a discount.

-AT&T’s offer, which will be available July 26, appeared to be a direct response to T-Mobile’s announcement last week that its customers can now upgrade smartphones as often as twice a year.
+The move was in direct response to recently announced plan by No. 4 U.S. mobile provider T-Mobile US under which its customers can upgrade their smartphones as often as twice a year.

-AT&T will charge customers $15 to $50 per month, depending on the device, on top of monthly service fees under the new offering, which does not require a long-term service contract.

-By excluding upfront device fees in its plan, AT&T is hoping to trump T-Mobile US, which still requires an upfront payment.

-“If you’re going to charge separately for the phone like they’re doing then you need to reduce the price of the service.
-Otherwise you’re paying twice for the same phone,” Sievert said in an interview.

-AT&T typically pays hefty upfront subsidies to phone makers so it can offer customers device discounts and tie them into two-year contracts.
-It then recoups the cost of the phone over the span of the contract through its service fees.

-AT&T and T-Mobile, which tried but failed to merge in 2011 due to regulatory opposition, are grappling to snare each other’s customers in a market where most people already have smartphones.
+AT&T and T-Mobile, which tried but failed to merge in 2011, are grappling to snare each others customers in a market where most people already have smartphones.
 T-Mobile has been directly marketing against AT&T in recent months.

 Wells Fargo analyst Jennifer Fritzsche said in a research note that AT&T’s new option should be positive for the company.